Frequently Asked Questions

 NEW 2013: Q: When and where do I pickup my tickets bought on-line?

-A: When you buy a ticket on-line, you pick one of the launch ramps as the location for collecting your ticket.
+A: When you buy a ticket on-line, you will pick up your ticket during the derby at one of the launch ramps.
+When you buy your ticket, you select one of the launch ramps as the location for collecting your ticket.
 All five launch ramps are available (Port Townsend, Gardiner, John Wayne Marina, Ediz Hook, Freshwater Bay).
-Your ticket(s) will be waiting at the ramp when you put your boat in, during Derby fishing hours, i.e. from dawn until 3PM Saturday, 8AM to 3PM Sunday, and 8AM to noon on Monday.
+Your ticket(s) will be waiting at the ramp when you put your boat in, during Derby weigh station hours.
 If you want to put in before sun-up, or if you’ll be launching from somewhere else and want to collect your ticket by water, contact us and we’ll work something out.

 NEW 2013: Q: Do I need a separate ticket for each pole I bring?